 The accounting policies described below have been consistently applied to all years presented unless otherwise stated.
-These financial statements do not comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IASB").

 (b) Financial Assets

 Investments and other financial assets are initially measured at fair value.
 Transaction costs are included as part of the initial measurement, except for financial assets at fair value through profit or loss.
 Such assets are subsequently measured at either amortised cost or fair value depending on their classification.
 Classification is determined based on both the business model within which such assets are held and the contractual cash flow characteristics of the financial asset unless an accounting mismatch is being avoided.
 Financial assets are derecognised when the rights to receive cash flows have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.
 When there is no reasonable expectation of recovering part or all of a financial asset, it's carrying value is written off.